NationalSecurityAgency/emissary/RELEASING.md

 Policy does not allow publishing to maven central via Action and is only authorized to be perforemd by specific individuals.

-Using the `oss` profile will make the artifacts available here: [Sonatype/Maven Central](https://central.sonatype.com/artifact/gov.nsa/emissary)
+Using the `oss` profile will make the artifacts available here: [Sonatype/Maven Central](https://central.sonatype.com/artifact/gov.nsa.emissary/emissary)

-In order for the following profile to work authorization is needed to publish to the gov.nsa maven group as well as having GPG signing configured in maven settings.
+In order for the following profile to work authorization is needed to publish to the gov.nsa.emissary maven group as well as having GPG signing configured in maven settings.
 ```
 mvn clean deploy -Poss
 ```